2016 Egypt floods

-The 2016 Egypt flood was a natural disaster affecting the Assuit, Red Sea, Sohag, South Sinai and Qena governorates of Egypt in late October and early November.
-At least 26 people were killed and 72 injured.
+The 2016 Egypt floods occurred in the Assuit, Red Sea, Sohag, South Sinai and Qena governorates of Egypt in late October and early November after a cold front from the Mediterranean led to rain and storms that flooded riverbeds.
+At least 26 people were killed and 72 injured, with the toll potentially higher due to unreported cases arising from drowning, vehicles swept away and collapsed buildings.